 |1 September to 31 December||The beginning of term on or after 1 January|

-Complete the two year old application form and provide any evidence that we have requested.
-You can send your evidence to us in any of the following ways:
+Complete the 2 year old application form and provide any evidence that we have requested.
+You can send your evidence to us by:

-- Scan a copy and email to us
+- scanning a copy and email to us

-- Photocopy your letter and post to us at; Freepost FAMILY INFORMATION SERVICE (no stamp required)
+- photocopying your letter and posting to us at; Freepost FAMILY INFORMATION SERVICE (no stamp required)

-- Contact us and we will arrange a time and place to meet and copy your original documents
+- contacting us to arrange a time and place to meet and copy your original documents

 If you have more than one child, please complete a separate form for each.
 We will then check if your child is eligible for a place and let you know.

-Our factsheet on two year olds (PDF 380KB) will help you to choose a place to meet your needs and tell you about what to expect when your child starts in their place
+Our factsheet on two year olds (PDF 377KB) will help you to choose a place to meet your needs and tell you about what to expect when your child starts in their place.